publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptA/m__us_usc_t42_s1320a–6.md

 [Pub.
 L. 98–369, div.
 B, § 2615(b)][/us/pl/98/369/s2615/b], July 18, 1984, [98 Stat.
 1133][/us/stat/98/1133], provided that:

-> “The amendment made by this section \[amending this section\] shall apply for purposes of reducing retroactive benefits under title II of the Social Security Act \[subchapter II of this chapter\] or retroactive supplemental security income benefits payable beginning with the seventh month following the month in which this Act is enacted \[July 1984\]; except that in the case of retroactive title II benefits other than those which result from a determination of entitlement following an application for benefits under title II or from a reinstatement of benefits under title II following a period of suspension or termination of such benefits, it shall apply when the Secretary of Health and Human Services determines that it is administratively feasible.”
+> “The amendment made by this section \[amending this section\] shall apply for purposes of reducing retroactive benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] or retroactive supplemental security income benefits payable beginning with the seventh month following the month in which this Act is enacted \[July 1984\]; except that in the case of retroactive title II benefits other than those which result from a determination of entitlement following an application for benefits under title II or from a reinstatement of benefits under title II following a period of suspension or termination of such benefits, it shall apply when the Secretary of Health and Human Services determines that it is administratively feasible.”

  __Effective Date__

 [Pub.
 L. 96–265, title V, § 501(d)][/us/pl/96/265/s501/d], June 9, 1980, [94 Stat.
 470][/us/stat/94/470], provided that:

-> “The amendments made by this section \[enacting this section and amending sections 404 and 1383 of this title\] shall be applicable in the case of payments of monthly insurance benefits under title II of the Social Security Act \[subchapter II of this chapter\] entitlement for which is determined on or after the first day of the thirteenth month which begins after the date of the enactment of this Act \[June 9, 1980\].”
+> “The amendments made by this section \[enacting this section and amending sections 404 and 1383 of this title\] shall be applicable in the case of payments of monthly insurance benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] entitlement for which is determined on or after the first day of the thirteenth month which begins after the date of the enactment of this Act \[June 9, 1980\].”

 ----------